A General Guide to Funding a Private College Education

 Types of financial aid

 There’s more to financial aid than scholarships and loans.
 Need- and merit-based aid can take several different forms.
-When you receive your financial aid award, you may see many different funding sources listed, including institutional scholarships (merit-based aid), grants, loans, work-study, or outside scholarships.
+When you receive your financial aid offers, you may see many different funding sources listed, including institutional scholarships (merit-based aid), grants, loans, work-study, or outside scholarships.

 • Institutional scholarships are usually awarded based on students’ academic or extracurricular achievements in high school and are available to any qualified student regardless of financial need.
 Be sure to check with the college or university to understand the renewal criteria of the awards you receive.
 For instance, do you need to agree to participate in a sport or maintain a certain GPA to maintain the scholarship?
 Understanding the stipulations tied to scholarships will help you financially plan for all four years of college, not just your freshman year.